Asymptotic Performance of Time-Varying Bayesian Optimization: Introduction

-In this paper, we answer these important questions by conducting the first regret analysis of TVBO algorithms under mild assumptions only.
-In Section~\ref{sec:regret_and_spectral_prop}, we establish a general connection between the regret of a TVBO algorithm and the spectral properties of its kernel function through an upper regret bound~(Theorem~\ref{thm:upper_bound_spectral}) and an algorithm-independent lower regret bound (Theorem~\ref{thm:lower_bound_spectral}).
-In Section~\ref{sec:temp_spectrum}, we propose a classification that comprises the most popular categories of stationary temporal kernels, summarized in the column labels of Table~\ref{tab:wrapup}, and derive their spectral properties.
-Finally, Theorem~\ref{thm:regret_guarantees} in Section~\ref{sec:asymptotical_guarantees} provides an asymptotic cumulative regret guarantee to each class of temporal stationary kernel, as summarized in Table~\ref{tab:wrapup}.
-In particular, this theorem shows that, contrary to common belief, there exist sufficient conditions guaranteeing that a TVBO algorithm is no-regret.
-Throughout the paper, we provide some experiments that can be run on a laptop to illustrate the main insights behind the results.
+We answer these questions by conducting regret analyses of TVBO algorithms that hold under four popular classes of stationary temporal kernels.
+Because most regret analyses rely on spectral properties of the covariance operator associated with $k$, we start by studying some properties of the operator spectrum of separable spatio-temporal kernels $k$ in Section~\ref{sec:operator_spectral_prop}.
+This in turn motivates an in-depth study of the operator spectrum of the temporal kernel $k_T$.
+Therefore, in Section~\ref{sec:temp_spectrum}, we propose a classification that includes the most popular categories of stationary temporal kernels (see the column labels of Table~\ref{tab:wrapup}) and derive results on their operator spectra.
+Finally, Theorems~\ref{thm:lower_regret_bound} and~\ref{thm:upper_regret_bound} in Section~\ref{sec:asymptotical_guarantees} provide an algorithm-independent regret bound and an upper regret bound on the cumulative regret of TVBO algorithms associated with each class of temporal kernels.
+Our results are summarized in Table~\ref{tab:wrapup}.
+In particular, our theorems show that the scaling of the cumulative regret is mostly controlled by the spectral density associated with $k_T$ and provide sufficient conditions under which a TVBO algorithm is no-regret.
+Finally, throughout the paper, we illustrate every major insight with numerical experiments that can be run on a laptop.